 Water is one of our most valuable resources.
 In our area approximately one inch of water per week will keep a lawn healthy.
 Please remember to check your irrigation system regularly for proper operation.
-The Company continues to contract with a leak detecting company for a minimum of two weeks per year.
-These efforts will continue and increase in frequency if necessary.
+The Company continues to use leak detection equipment two times a year, to help find leakage.
 Your help is still needed, if you notice green or damp patches in your yard, around water meters or fire hydrants let the company know so staff can verify the cause.

 The company has come a long ways in the last ten years, bringing down the amount of lost water.
-Ten years ago it was common to see loses in the 15-18% range, now percentage has been under 10% for the last two years and the company will keep working to reduce it more.
+Ten years ago it was common to see loses in the 15-18% range, now percentage has been under 10% for the last three years and the company will keep working to reduce it more.